Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: Experiments

-\parag{Benchmark on the Markov equivalent class level.} To evaluate causal information on the Markov equivalent class level, we find all d-separations with minimal conditional sets between each pair of nodes in a causal graph and then apply conditional independence tests to the corresponding sets on synthetic datasets.
+{\bf Benchmark on the level of Markov equivalent class.} To evaluate causal information on the Markov equivalent class level, we find all d-separations with minimal conditional sets between each pair of nodes in a causal graph and then apply conditional independence tests to the corresponding sets on synthetic datasets.
 We use the same procedures as the experiments on causal skeleton level to train baseline methods and generate synthetic datasets.
-Since we find that the experimental results vary very little across different bootstrapping datasets, we do not use bootstrapping on this level and we use $15000$ samples for the tests.
+Since the experimental results show minimal variation across different bootstrapped datasets, we omit bootstrapping at this level and use 15,000 samples for the tests.

-\parag{Benchmark on the causal direction level.} To test the causal direction by only providing the data of a pair of variables, we select edges between nodes which are d-separated after removing the edge between them.
-Given such set of edges, we apply bivariate causal discovery algorithms to determine causal directions of them.
-The sample size for the evaluation is $15000$.
-We use both bivariate causal discovery methods determining causal directions and multivariate causal discovery method determining causal DAGs.
+{\bf Benchmark on the level of causal direction.} To evaluate causal directions using only data from a pair of variables, we select edges between nodes that become d-separated once the edge connecting them is removed; this ensures that other paths in the graph do not confound the pairwise causal relationship.
+We employ three commonly used training-free bivariate causal discovery methods RECI~\citep{blobaum2018cause}, IGCI~\citep{janzing2012information}, and CDS~\citep{fonollosa2019conditional}.
+We report the best of the three for each dataset/mechanism as the pairwise direction score.
+The aggregate is intended to reduce dependence on any single bivariate method rather than to claim one method dominates universally; per-method results are reported in Appendix~\ref{app:exp_details}.
+Separately, we use LiNGAM~\citep{shimizu2006linear} as an additional multivariate direction evaluation.
+Each evaluation is conducted using 15{,}000 samples.

-\parag{Benchmark on downstream tasks.} Our evaluation is inspired by the \citet{chen2023structured}.
-As mentioned in Sec.\ \ref{sec:benchmark_task}, same SCM models are trained on benchmark data and synthetic data together given the underlying causal DAGs.
-In the interventional inference task, for each causal graph, we take $10$ interventions on each variable and approximate the estimated interventional distributions with $1000$ samples.
-In the counterfactual inference task, for each causal graph, we impose $10$ interventions on each variable and generate $1000$ benchmark data as the new observations for computing counterfactual values.
+{\bf Benchmark on downstream tasks.} Our evaluation is largely inspired by~\cite{chen2023structured}.
+As mentioned in Section~\ref{sec:benchmark_task}, same SCM models are trained on benchmark data and synthetic data together given the underlying causal DAGs.
+In the interventional inference task, for each causal graph, we take 10 interventions on each variable and approximate the estimated interventional distributions with 1,000 samples.
+In the counterfactual inference task, for each causal graph, we impose 10 interventions on each variable and generate 1,000 benchmark data as the new observations for computing counterfactual values.
 Next, we compare the results on interventional and counterfactual tasks subject to the same interventions.
-Considering the results of the models trained on benchmark data as the ground-truth results, the metric is the average mean absolute errors (AMAE) over all variables,
+Considering the results of the models trained on benchmark data as the ground-truth, the metric is the average mean absolute errors (AMAE) over all variables,